-In Germany's gourmet restaurant, great importance is attached to the sustainable production of ingredients for exclusive dishes.
-Instead of long supply chains, these days star chefs work closely with farmers, fishermen and butchers from the region.
-The chefs have a direct influence on the quality and production methods of the ingredients and at the same time support local agriculture.
+In Germany's gourmet Restaurant Great emphasis is placed on the sustainable production of ingredients for exclusive dishes.
+Working instead of long supply chains Star chefs nowadays closely with farmers, fishermen and butchers from the Region together.
+So the chefs have a direct influence on them Quality and production methods of the ingredients while supporting the local Agriculture.

 Cooking with the seasons

 Those who get their ingredients from the surrounding area are of course bound by the seasonality of the products.
 Fresh strawberries in winter or mussels in summer are not natural.
 But the top German chefs are not intimidated by these restrictions.
 Rather, these are an inspiration to let your creativity run free and create unprecedented delicacies.

 We took a look at the menus of German gourmet restaurants with star kitchen.
 Discover now our favorites from the capital to the North Sea island.